domitillamagni/domitillamagni.github.io/_pages/home.md

 ---

 ### About Me ###
-Since October 2022, I have been serving as an Associate Professor in Management and Marketing at eCampus University ([eCampus website](https://www.uniecampus.it/ateneo/struttura-e-personale/personale-docente/cerca-docenti/index.html?no_cache=1)).
+Since October 2024, I have been serving as an Associate Professor at the Department of Economics and Business Management Sciences of Catholic University of Milan ([website](https://docenti.unicatt.it/ppd2/en/docenti/81444/domitilla-magni/didattica)).
 Prior to this, I held several academic positions:
+- From October 2022 to September 2024 I was Associate Professor in Management and Marketing at eCampus University.
 - From May to September 2022, I was appointed as a Senior Assistant Professor at the University of Catania.
 Earlier in 2022, from February to May, I served as a Junior Assistant Professor at the same institution.
 - From May 2021 to February 2022, I was a Junior Assistant Professor at Roma Tre University, where I also worked as a Postdoctoral Researcher from February 2018 to February 2021.
 - My academic journey began as a Ph.D. student at Sapienza University of Rome, where I studied ([Management, Banking and Commodity Sciences](https://phd.uniroma1.it/web/MANAGEMENT,-BANKING-AND-COMMODITY-SCIENCES_nD3518_EN.aspx)) from August 2014 to September 2017